Gail Marsh, author of 18th Century Embroidery Techniques which I reviewed previously, has written another book. Let me tell you about it…

 As far as readability and interest are concerned, I find both of Gail Marsh’s books extremely engaging.
 They’re tops on my favorites list.
 They’re not written like some weighty tomes on art or needlework (which have their place, but which I don’t find as entertaining), but they are thorough, appealing, and instructive.
 And while you get a sense of the era in reading her books, there are no commentaries on social mores, or judgmental prose.
 The focus is the needlework.

-19th Century Embroidery Techniques is available through Amazon:
+Worldwide:: 19th Century Embroidery Techniques through Book Depository with free worldwide shipping.